Audiveris/audiveris/docs/_pages/ui_tools/text.md

 `A(9)`, `BMaj7/D♯`.

 {: .important }
-As of this writing, Audiveris engine is not yet able to recognize chord names that include true sharp (``♯``) or flat (``♭``) characters.
+As of this writing, the Audiveris engine is not yet able to recognize chord names that include true sharp (``♯``) or flat (``♭``) characters.
 Perhaps one day, we will succeed in training Tesseract OCR on this text content.
 For the time being, Audiveris is able to recognize such chord names when these characters have